*This post may contain affiliate links. Please see my disclosure for more details!*

 I know these sort of things seem a bit faffy to make, but they’re not.
 I do have it easier by using a stand mixer with a dough hook, but I don’t always use it.
 Kneading bread dough by hand can actually be quite therapeutic, and when I was at cookery school we did it multiple times a week.
 Knowing that what you have spent time kneading ends up being something utterly delicious makes it so worth it for me!
 Enjoy!

-Sweet, Soft, Delicious and Moreish White Chocolate and Raspberry Sweet Rolls!
+White Chocolate Raspberry Rolls!

 - 600 g Strong White Bread Flour